Arts calendar - Keep Me Current

 Friday, Jan.
 6-Sunday, Jan.
 15

-“One Flew Over the Cuckoo’s Nest,” presented by Windham Center Stage Theater, 8 School Road, Windham Town Hall; Friday and Saturday 7 p.m., Sundays at 4 p.m.
+“One Flew Over the Cuckoo’s Nest,” presented by Windham Center Stage Theater, 8 School Road, Windham Town Hall; Friday and Saturday 7 p.m., Sundays 4 p.m.
 Tickets $15 adults, $10 seniors/students.
-893-2098 or www. windhamtheater.org.
+893-2098 or windhamtheater.org, box office.
 Adult language and situations.

 Jan.
 19-Feb.
 5